popgengui/agestrucnb/README.md

 	interfaces.  further, within simulations, it can run simulation replicates simultaneously, and, within ne or nb estimation sessions, it allows simultaneously running genepop-file population sections.

+	The core functionality for simulation is provided by the python simuPOP package (Peng, B. & Kimmel, M. simuPOP: a forward-time population genetics simulation environment.
+Bioinformatics 21, 3686–3687, 2005), and the LDNe estimation by version 2 of the LDNe program (Waples, R. S. & Do, C.  LDNe: a program for estimating effective population size from data on linkage disequilibrium.
+Molecular Ecology Resources 8, 753–756, 2008).

 current compatible python versions
 ----------------------------------